 To create a new record template, click Start > Configuration > Customisation > Record Types > [select type of object] > Record Templates > New Record Template.

 How to guide

-- Make sure to tick the checkbox next to Published otherwise the template won't be available for use within your database;
+- (4) Published Checkbox: Make sure to tick the checkbox next to Published otherwise the template won't be available for use within your database.

-- Put a tick in the checkbox next to Apply Value, which allows you to enter a value in the Value field.
+- (1) Apply Default Value: Put a tick in the checkbox next to Apply Value, which allows you to enter a value in the (2) Value field.
 You can use the dropdown picklist to select an existing value or type in a new one.
-Let's add Urgent.
-This status will be filled in automatically when a new Task is created using this template;
+Let's add High.
+This status will be filled in automatically when a new Task is created using this template.